Human rights in the Imperial State of Iran: 1971–1976

+By the end of 1975, twenty-two prominent poets, novelist, professors, theater directors, and film makers were in jail for criticizing the regime.
+And many others had been physically attacked for refusing to cooperate with the authorities.

 The nature of this torture was "infinitely worse" than torture for information, which being time sensitive, lost its function and was discontinued after a short period of time.

 In 1975 the human rights group Amnesty International — whose membership and international influence grew greatly during the 1970s — issued a report on treatment of political prisoners in Iran that was "extensively covered in the European and American Press".

-1976-1977
+1976–1977

 By 1976, this repression was softened considerably thanks to publicity and scrutiny by "numerous international organizations and foreign newspapers."
 In 1976, Jimmy Carter was elected President of the United States and he "raised the issue of human rights in Iran as well as in the Soviet Union.
 Overnight prison conditions changed", and the Shah ordered an end to torture.

 Islamic Revolution

-During the 1978-79 overthrow of the Pahlavi government, protestors were fired upon by troops and prisoners were executed.
+During the 1978–79 overthrow of the Pahlavi government, protestors were fired upon by troops.
 The real and imaginary human rights violations contributed directly to the Shah's demise, (although some have argued so did his scruples in not violating human rights more as urged by his generals).

 The 1977 deaths of the popular and influential modernist Islamist leader Ali Shariati and the Ayatollah Ruhollah Khomeini's son Mostafa were believed to be assassinations perpetrated by SAVAK by many Iranians.
-On September 8, 1978, (Black Friday) troops fired on religious demonstrators in Zhaleh (or Jaleh) Square.
+Later it became evident that his death was due to heart attack.
+On September 8, 1978, (Black Friday) troops fired on religious demonstrators in Juleh (or Jaleh) Square.
 The clerical leadership announced that "thousands have been massacred by Zionist troops" (i.e. rumored Israeli troops aiding the Shah), Michel Foucault reported 4000 had been killed, and another European journalist reported that the military left behind "carnage."
-Post-revolutionary accounting by Emadeddin Baghi, of the government Foundation of Martyrs and Veterans Affairs, found 88 people killed on Black Friday: 64 (including two females) in Jaleh Square, and 24 (including one woman) in other parts of the capital.
+Post-revolutionary accounting by Emadeddin Baghi, of the government Foundation of Martyrs and Veterans Affairs, found 94 people killed on Black Friday: 64 (including two females) in Jaleh Square, and 30 (including one woman) in other parts of the capital.